If you are able to control your dog’s behavior, it is less likely to bite you. Training gives structure to your dog and increases its self-esteem.

 What age does a puppy stop biting?

 Although it might feel like forever, most puppies are biting and mouthing much less by the time they are 8-10 months old, and fully grown adult dogs (older than 2-3 years) virtually never use their mouths at all.

 Can a dog that bites ever be trusted?

 It’s natural to question whether you can ever trust your dog again after they bite someone.
 The good news is that if a dog is bitten, it can live a long and happy life.

 How do I teach my dog no?

 “No!” when you close your hand.
 Don’t give him the treat, but let him lick and sniff.
 Praise him and give him a treat when he finally relents.
-If you keep repeating the above steps, your pup will figure out he gets the treat only when he gives it up.
+If you keep repeating the above steps, your dog will figure out he gets the treat only when he gives it up.
 If your dog doesn’t give up after a few tries, you may need to try a different approach.

 For example, instead of giving him a treat every time he tries to lick you, try ing “Good boy, good boy” and then giving a small treat to him.
 This will teach him that you don’t want him licking you.
 If he still won’t stop licking, then you might have to use a more aggressive approach to get him to stop.
 You can use the same technique to teach your puppy not to chew on toys or other objects.